NikolasEnt/NikolasEnt.github.io/_posts/2018-02-20-Camera-model-identification-with-deep-learning.md

 ## Dataset

-Originally, the dataset contained 275 images for each camera for training and 2640 images in the test dataset.
+Originally, the dataset contained 275 random images for each camera for training and 2640 images in the test dataset.

 The train data consisted of full images, while the test dataset was presented only by single 512x512 pixel patches cropped from the center of images taken with the device.
-What is more, half of the images in the test imageset have been manipulated and labeled accordingly _unalt and _manip.
+What is more, half of the images in the test imageset was manipulated and labeled accordingly *_unalt* and *_manip*.
 The test images possible transformations are listed below:

 * JPEG compression (quality = 70, 90)
 * Resizing by bicubic interpolation (scale factors: 0.5, 0.8, 1.5, 2.0)